LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 </p>
 <div class="collapse" id="gimbollock">
   <div class="card card-body ">
   The symbol $\omega$ is used to denote an angular velocity e.g. $\omega_\alpha = \frac{d\alpha}{dt}$, measured in radians/second.
-In physics problems we often have the angular velocity in the world frame, $\omega^0$.
-From this we need to calculate the angular velocities of the Euler angles so that we can integrate them to get the angles and hence calculate the rotation matrix.
+In physics problems we often have the angular velocity in the world frame, $\omega^0$ but we need the angular velocities of the Euler angles to integrate to get the Euler angles.
 These angular velocities are related as follows:
 		\[
 		\begin{align}
 		\vec{\omega}^0